LAstreetchef/message4u/replit.md

 ## Overview

 Secret Message is a playful web application that enables users to send paywalled messages.
 Senders create messages with custom pricing, and recipients must pay the specified amount to unlock and view the message content.
+The platform acts as a payment processor, collecting payments via Stripe, deducting a platform fee ($1.69 + 6.9% of the message price), and facilitating manual payouts to senders via Venmo, CashApp, or cryptocurrency.
 The application features an Instagram-inspired dark mode aesthetic with deep black backgrounds, high-contrast white text, purple-pink gradient accents, and rounded pill-shaped elements.

-The platform supports authenticated senders who can create and manage multiple paywalled messages, while recipients can access messages without requiring an account.
+The platform supports authenticated senders using magic link email-based authentication (passwordless sign-in via email) who can create and manage multiple paywalled messages, set up payout addresses, and track earnings after platform fees.
+Recipients can access messages without requiring an account.
 Messages can be either text-based (converted to images for privacy) or file uploads (any file type up to 10MB), both protected behind payment.
 Files are stored securely in Replit Object Storage with ACL-based access control.
 When recipients provide a valid email address, they automatically receive beautifully styled email notifications with direct links to unlock their messages.

 ## User Preferences